General Questions

 - 1.We have a dedicated email address for data queries, error reporting or help requests.
 This is: [email protected]

-The best way to access large amounts of data is to install a database instance on your own computer using Oracle or MySQL.
+The best way to access large amounts of data is to install a database instance on your own computer using MySQL.

 Yes, there is a ChEMBL RDF.
 It is stored on the FTP site.